cold-magma/AniLines/README.md

 ## **Cutomizations**

-Presently, Anilines supports a suite of basic customizations, with a load more in the pipeline (hopefully i have the time).
+Presently, Anilines supports a suite of basic customizations, with a load more in the pipeline (hopefully i have the time 🥲).

 | Property    | Default value | Required |  Description |
 | ------------| ------------- |----------|--------------|